preethi63790/TASK-4/README.md

 *Processing Stage
 -The program processes the input using its core logic.
     #It may:
-       Calculate something
+       Calculate something,
-       Analyze data
+       Analyze data,
-       Connect to an API
+       Connect to an API,
-       Run a function or algorithm
+       Run a function or algorithm,
 *Output Stage
 -The program shows the result:
-    On the console
+    On the console,
-    As a file
+    As a file,
-    Or on a web page/interface
+    Or on a web page/interface,
 *Repeat or Exit
 -The program may loop to accept more input.
 -Or it may exit after displaying the result.